Trust Me (British TV series)

 Trust Me is a British anthology medical drama that premiered on BBC One.
-The four-part first series aired in August 2017, and was written by Dan Sefton.
+The four-part first series aired in August 2017, and was created by Dan Sefton.
 In February 2018, the programme was renewed for a second series, which premiered on 16 April 2019.
 The series was cancelled in June 2019.

-The protagonist of the first series is a hardworking divorced ward sister, Cath Hardacre (Jodie Whittaker), who loses her job following whistle blowing, steals the identity of a doctor, her best friend, to make a new life in Edinburgh with her daughter.
+The protagonist of the first series is a hardworking divorced ward sister, Cath Hardacre (Jodie Whittaker), who loses her job following whistle blowing, and steals the identity of a doctor, her best friend, to make a new life in Edinburgh with her daughter.

 In the second series, Syrian tour veteran Corporal James 'Jamie' McCain (Alfred Enoch) recovers from spinal injuries and psychological trauma in the neurological unit of South Lothian Hospital whilst facing a potential new enemy as patients unexpectedly die around him.